valancej/anchore-blogs/content/eks/eks.md

 ### Getting started

-For the scope of learning purposes, I thought I'd test out creating a EKS cluster, and launch a simple application.
+For the scope of learning purposes, I thought I'd test out creating a EKS cluster, and launching a simple application.
 If you aren't completely familiar with Kubernetes I highly recommend checking out the [tutorials](https://kubernetes.io/docs/tutorials/kubernetes-basics/) section of the website just so some of the concepts and verbage I use make a little more sense.
 I also recommend reading about [**kubectl**](https://kubernetes.io/docs/reference/kubectl/overview/) which is the command line interface for running actions against Kubernetes clusters.

 In addition to the above reading, you should complete the following: